An interesting thing happened to me when I sat down to write this post. I froze.

 This was the first day of the overnight section and also our first day of sun.
 Oh, hallelujah.

 The morning was a beautiful meandering stretch of water.
-We all took our turn on the oars and I was even “allowed” to try my hand at the cat raft (love child of a pontoon boat and Ferrari).
+We all took our turn on the oars and I was even “allowed” to try my hand at the cat raft (the love child of a pontoon boat and Ferrari).
 This might be a good time to note that female boaters aren’t exactly a common or fully accepted part of the Chilean river scene.
 At least, not quite yet!

-After a warm morning of relaxed floating and fly fishing we pulled over for the first portage of our trip — Zeta.
+After a warm morning of relaxed floating and fly fishing, we pulled over for the first portage of our trip — Zeta.
 Portaging often means pulling the rafts out of the water and carrying them overhead to the bottom of the rapid.
 But, not on the Futa.
 On the Futa they ghost boat; sending the boat, void of people, down the rapid.
 It’s pretty exciting to watch!

 After Zeta, we quickly approached our next Class V portage, Trono (throne room).
-Now, this is what Futa dreams are made of; steep gradient changes, giant holes, huge waves, death rocks and a great big pool at the bottom to collect all your bits and pieces.
+Now, this is what Futa dreams are made of; steep gradient changes, giant holes, huge waves, death rocks, and a great big pool at the bottom to collect all your bits and pieces.
 When our guides told us we’d be walking around, not a single one of us argued.

 The view from the trail exposed the entire rapid and allowed us the chance to witness the rage of this ginormous rapid.
 Our guides jumped into the kayaks, eager to show off their skills, and meticulously slammed their way through the white death rapid.
 Pretty freaking impressive.

 As the night went on, Fico’s neighbors slowly wandered over with hands full of food and babies in tow— probably my two favorite things in life.
-As the booze began to flow, we all magically became highly intellectual Spanish speakers and solidified our relationships with our new found buddies.
+As the booze began to flow, we all magically became highly intellectual Spanish speakers and solidified our relationships with our newfound buddies.

 These places exist to ground us, I’m sure of it.

 Sitting around the fire with my new friends, each with an intricate and important story, I couldn’t help but smile as the warm embers danced around in the cool night air; connecting the earth with the twinkling stars.
-This is what life is about; adventure, love and exchange.
+This is what life is about; adventure, love, and exchange.
 Why we must complicate that, I don’t know…

 Day Three: Terminator through Bridge to Bridge